vitst/dissolCases/README.md

 # dissolFoamTestCases: Test cases for dissolFoam solver

+Note: The OpenFOAM source has to be patched from
+    patches-OpenFOAM-v3.xPlus-unofficial
     The commit levels are for dissolFoam and libsFoamAux respectively

-seededFracture: commits acfa34a/1521d11
+seededFracture: OFv1612 / commits acfa34a/1521d11
-    Dissolution of the flat fracture with small perturbation at the inlet Includes new flags for dissolMotion solver in pointMotionU scaleMotion   1.0;  -- scales the point displacement surfaceRlx    true; -- switches on/off relaxation on the patch
+    Dissolution of a flat fracture with small perturbation at the inlet Includes new flags for dissolMotion solver in pointMotionU scaleMotion   1.0;  -- scales the point displacement surfaceRlx    true; -- switches on/off relaxation on the patch